SUNSET OF FURMANKIND

 Earlier during their refueling stop in Chicago, a bottle of water had been provided for him with his quick-heated supper, so he picked it up from the seat beside him and splashed a little of it in his hands.
 He wiped it over his hair and then realized that he had no comb in which to smooth it out.
 There were pockets in his garments, but he had been given nothing to go in them.
 He worked with his hair as well as he could with his fingers and soon had it looking somewhat presentable, though he had been tempted to pull the knit cap back over it all.

 The Osprey hit a small pocket of turbulence, so he capped the bottle and then picked up the items on the floor at his feet.
-He folded the newspaper, shoved it into the seat's side pocket, and then retrieved the satchel of material that Tom had given him at the start of their journey.
-He had given the information a cursory glance at first, but found it dry and boring, so had put it away to read more thoroughly at a later time.
+He folded the newspaper, shoved it into the seat’s side pocket, and then retrieved the satchel of material that Tom had given him at the start of their journey.
+He had browsed the information with a cursory glance at first, but found it dry and boring, so had put it away to read more thoroughly at a later time.
 He stowed the satchel beneath his seat and then refastened his seat belt.

 He had flown on airliners many times, but this was his first time in something capable of vertical take offs and landings.
 When the old craft neared its destination, it slowed almost abruptly, and then the outside roar increased.
 Barrett suspected the engines had rotated above the wings, because the flooring seemed to drop beneath his seat for a surprised moment.
 After several long minutes, the wheels touched down and the engine roar subsided quickly.